Hope you had fun last night. Now it's time to kick that hangover, whatever it takes. Okay, well, maybe not the Sicilian method.

 With so many strange cultural traditions in this oddball world, you might be glad we Americans aren't a bunch of voodoo eyeball riverbank weirdos.
-Stop right there.
-We drink enough—we oughta be as freaky as anybody else.
+Not so fast.
+We drink enough, and we're just as freaky as anybody else.

 14. Raw eggs.
 Let's start with the Prairie Oyster, a popular remedy in the Western U.S. There are many variations, but they all include Worcestershire sauce, hot sauce, salt n' pepper, and a whole raw egg.
 Gulp, down the hatch.
 Optional ingredients include a shot of vodka, ketchup or tomato juice, and vinegar.
 Oh, and maybe salmonella.